Terms and Conditions

 These are related to specific costs for materials within the particular course.
 Other course materials required may be listed in the course information.
 You may be able to purchase materials from your tutor once the course has started.
 Please do not buy things in advance unless advised in the course information.
 Many one-day courses include all materials.

 Kent Adult Education cannot be held liable for pricing errors displayed on our website, third party websites and in publications.
 Kent Adult Education reserves the right to make changes to published details including dates, times, locations and prices.
 Fees, terms and conditions for Accredited courses are subject to change in relation to the most recent funding criteria which may change during the year.

-Course cancellations by Kent adult Education
+Course cancellations and closures by Kent Adult Education

 Our fees are based on financial viability; therefore if we do not reach an appropriate fee level, we may consider other measures including offering students the option to pay extra or modify the format to allow the course to run.